What effect does the addition of cold wax medium have on an oil painting?

 Palette Knives and Paint Brushes

-No discussion of cold wax medium would be complete without reference to palette knives.
-I have been using various knives for all of my recent forest series.
-A palette knife enables you to apply cold wax pigment in a sculptural manner and this is very important.
-If you are interested in creating texture a palette knife is an essential piece of equipment.
-But, a word of warning, you should try to get knives that have thin flexible blades, these will provide a much better sense of feel and control.
-The knives that have limited flexibility prevent you from using expressive mark-making and place a physical and psychological barrier between you and the paint medium.
+A discussion about cold wax medium wouldn't be complete without mentioning palette knives.
+I've been using different knives for my recent forest series.
+A palette knife allows you to apply cold wax pigment in a sculptural way, which is crucial.
+If you want to create texture, a palette knife is essential.
+However, be cautious and choose knives with thin, flexible blades for a better feel and control.
+Knives with limited flexibility hinder expressive mark-making and create a barrier between you and the paint medium.

 And finally....Finding The Perfect Note

-This section is not directly related to cold wax but it is an essential component of the painting challenge.
-When I am working with tonal, textural and colour differences between objects and ground to achieve an optimum balance, I resort to a form of visual tuning.
-If you play a stringed instrument and you regularly have to adjust the tension of the strings to keep in tune, you know exactly what I mean.
-I think tuning an instrument is a good analogy.
-With my acoustic guitar, I loosen the tension on the string first, with the pitch below the desired note, I then increase the tension incrementally, moving towards the note.
-The reference note is another fretted string or a digital tuner.
-I do this several times, going back and forth before the note is reached.
-This is similar to painting given that all colours, tones and textures exist in relation to the colours, tones and textures surrounding them.
-The point that I am making is that in a painting, tones colours and textures only exist about each other.
-The advantage of using cold wax is that these relationships are established quickly and can be changed much more swiftly, speeding up the decision-making process.
-I hope this article will help you with your painting journeys.
+This section isn't directly related to cold wax, but it's a crucial part of the painting challenge.
+When I'm working with tonal, textural, and colour differences between objects and the background to achieve the best balance, I use a method akin to visual tuning.
+If you play a stringed instrument and frequently adjust the string tension to stay in tune, you'll understand what I mean.
+Tuning an instrument serves as a fitting analogy.
+With my acoustic guitar, I first loosen the string tension, placing the pitch below the desired note, then gradually increase the tension, moving towards the note.
+The reference note is either another fretted string or a digital tuner.
+I repeat this several times, going back and forth until the note is achieved.
+This process is similar to painting, as all colours, tones, and textures exist in relation to those around them.
+My point is that in painting, tones, colours, and textures only exist in relation to one another.
+The benefit of using cold wax is that these relationships are quickly established and can be changed much faster, accelerating the decision-making process.
+I hope this article assists you in your painting endeavours.